Editorial and Peer Review Process:

 Author names and affiliations

-Clearly indicate the provide name(s) and surname(s) of each author and check that all names are accurately spelled.
+Clearly indicate the provided name(s) and surname(s) of each author and check that all names are accurately spelled.
 Affiliations of all the authors should be provided below the list of authors with appropriate citations in numbers.
-An affiliation should include department name, institute or university name, city name and country name.
-Corresponding author’s mailing address, designation, institution and contact details (email, telephone, and fax numbers) should be provided.
+An affiliation should include a department name, institute or university name, city name, and country name.
+The corresponding author’s mailing address, designation, institution, and contact details (email, telephone, and fax numbers) should be provided.
 If authors regard it as essential to indicate that two or more co-authors are equal in status, they may be identified by an asterisk symbol with the caption ‘These authors contributed equally to this work’ immediately under the author affiliation list.

 Original research articles follow the Background, Objectives, Methods, Results, and Conclusion structure for writing abstracts.
 An abstract should not be more than 250 words.
 The abstract should be brief and indicate the scope and significant results of the paper.
 It should only highlight the principal findings and conclusions.

 There should be 4-6 keywords, preferably using Medical Subject Heading (MeSH).